Nishant-afk/Nishant-afk/README.md

 I am coder
 Learning new things
 I know C/C++, Javascript
-Worked with .NET and >NET Core, Angular, HTML, CSS and JS
+Worked with .NET and .NET Core, Angular along with HTML, CSS and JS
 Interested in Software Development 👩‍💻.

 <!---